pedroasgDEV/dotfiles/README.md

 * **dunst**: The daemon that displays notifications on the screen.
 * **rofi**: The application launcher and interactive menus.
 * **polybar**: Status bar.
+* **xsct**: The tool to control brightness and temperature of all monitors simultaneously.
 * **gradience**: The tool for applying themes to modern GTK4/libadwaita applications.
 * **Themes & Icons:**
     * `gruvbox-plus-gtk-theme-git` (AUR): MAin GTK theme.